webis-de/corpus-viewer/README.md

 By default the tool uses the pure-Python search-engine [Whoosh](https://pypi.python.org/pypi/Whoosh/) to make each corpus searchable.

 ## Requirements
-* Python 3.x _(tested with version 3.5)_
+* Python 3.5+
-* virtualenv

 ## Installation
+**Note:** If you want to use a virtual environment like `virtualenv` switch to the virtual environmant before executing the following step(s)!

-1. run `./setup_virtualenv.sh` to setup the virtual environment and to install Django and Whoosh
+1. run `./setup.sh` to setup the virtual environment and to install Django and Whoosh
-2. run `source venv_viewer/bin/activate` to active the virtual environment
-3. run `./setup_django.sh` to setup the required Django database tables

 ## Quickstart
 1. run `cd viewer-framework`